Magyx/falcraft/README.md

-# 🎨 Falcraft - AI-Powered Minecraft Texture Remix Mod
+# 🎨 falcraft - AI-Powered Minecraft Texture Remix Mod

 A Fabric mod for Minecraft 1.21.10 that brings AI-powered texture generation directly into your game!
 Point at any block, describe how you want it to look, and watch as AI instantly remixes the texture in real-time.